 Available in stores throughout the country Nia Natural combine 100% natural ingredients, organic when economically possible, into moisturisers, facial scrubs, masks and serums.
 You can also buy their products from their website and some of them come in aluminium tins.
 There is no evidence of independent certification on their website.

-I’m excluding soap makers in this list but Cork based Dr K Soap Company warrants a mention because their range of natural skincare includes beard oil, beard wax and aftershave balm.
+I’m including soap maker Dr K Soap Company because their range of natural skincare includes beard oil, beard wax and aftershave balm.
 Products appear to come in aluminium tins and plastic bottles.
 No independent certification was mentioned on their Etsy page.

 Human & Kind provides cruelty-free natural skincare that is available widely in pharmacies around Ireland.
 Their products are based on natural ingredient ‘platforms’ are free of parabens, SLS, petrochemicals and cruelty.
 The company state that they are committed to giving back to the community and environment.
 Their product range includes shower moose, cleansers, face scrubs, hand creams, lip balms, body wash, body oil, face cream, body scrub, and body souffle.
 No independent certification was visible on their website.